 The bottom line is that children’s ministry leaders need to galvanize and coordinate efforts to strengthen family and intergenerational ministry in the years ahead (cf. Culture Not Curriculum: The Heart of Connecting Generations).Children's ministry leaders need to galvanize and coordinate efforts to strengthen family and intergenerational ministry in the years ahead Click To Tweet

-Faith isn’t a side-line activity; it defines the very essence of who a person is in Christ.
-Faith formation is primarily about being, not doing.
+Faith isn’t an idea or side-line activity; it defines the very essence of who a person is in Christ.
+Faith formation is primarily ontological – it’s about being, not doing.
 It’s a distinctiveness we embrace and grow into, an active participation and identification in the life, death and resurrection of Jesus.
+And as such, it’s something mysterious, miraculous, and metamorphic.

 Because faith is a lifestyle, church programs fall short as a means to facilitate children’s faith formation.
 Equating faith formation with a program leaves children thinking they can opt-in or opt-out of it.
 Maybe this is why so many children stop attending church meetings when they become adults.